asuengineering/pitchfork-innercircle/README.md

 ### Release Notes

+#### Version 1.5

+This release coincides with the actual relaunch of the website at [https://innercircle.engineering.asu.edu](https://innercircle.engineering.asu.edu)

+- Removed image formats from the attached flyer metabox.
+- Child theme now includes a less generic default image for the **post-column** and **post-group** blocks.
+- Posts with four or more calendar cards will now have the cards display in a separate section below the post content.
+This prevents the need for super long sidebar columns.

 #### Version 1.4.1

 - Minor UI adjustments to location and attached flyer ACF fields in the post editor.